Services and Programs

 ASMSU Daycare Center

 Adjacent to Family & Graduate Housing, the ASMSU Daycare Center provides child care and educational activities for preschoolers ages 2.5 to 6 years old.
 It is open to children of MSU students, staff and faculty.
+Please speak with our staff for more information on child care.

 Veteran Mentor Program